RSDO-DS3/SloREL/README.md

 `src/change mark_entities_in_text.py` and perhaps dependencies in `requirements.txt`.

 **Note** This project uses `transformers.AutoTokenizer.from_pretrained` function for BERT tokenization.
-If you use a BERT model with different recommended tokenization method you can change it in the `load_auto_tokenizer` function in `src/utils.py`.
+If you use a BERT model with a different recommended tokenization method you can change it in the `load_auto_tokenizer` function in `src/utils.py`.

 **Note** Relations in `properties-with-labels.txt` should have the same order as in `labels.txt` in project [R-BERT](https://github.com/monologg/R-BERT)